Leeming Bar

-Leeming Bar is a village in the civil parish of Aiskew and Leeming Bar, in the Hambleton District of North Yorkshire, England.
-The village lay on the original Great North Road (Dere Street) before being bypassed.
+Leeming Bar is a village in the civil parish of Aiskew and Leeming Bar, in North Yorkshire, England.
+The village lays on the original Great North Road (Dere Street) before being bypassed.
 It is now home to a large industrial estate and the main operating site of the Wensleydale Railway.
-It is in the historic North Riding of Yorkshire.

 Governance

-An electoral ward in the same name exists.
+Historically Leeming Bar was a hamlet in the wapentake of Hallikeld and a township in the ecclesiastical parish of Gatenby, part of the historic North Riding of Yorkshire An electoral ward in the same name exists.
 This ward stretches north to Kirkby Fleetham with a total population of approximately 1800 (as of 2005) and of 1,966 at the 2011 census.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+Leeming Bar was part of the Richmond (Yorks) parliamentary constituency until 2023.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.

 Geography

 Leeming Bar's name is derived from the fact that it housed a Toll-House with a barrier that travellers were expected to pay at for onward travel beyond the barrier.
 Around 1840, the barrier was moved further south towards Leeming village, as a quirk in the local bye-laws meant that people did not have to pay for travelling within 150 yard of the crossroads on either Dere Street or the Bedale to Northallerton road.
+The original Great North Road through Leeming Bar is known as Leeming Lane, a name it retains all the way between Boroughbridge and Catterick.
+The Roman Road through Leeming Bar took a slightly different route than today's Leeming Lane, as it took a straight line from the church in Leeming village, crossing Bedale Beck at point just west of Leeming Bridge, and headed in a straight line to the current crossroads in the village of Leeming Bar.
+The s-curve that Leeming Lane takes over Bedale Beck is thought to have been done to improvements made to the road when it was turnpiked in the 1740s.

 Located just to east of the A1(M) motorway and near RAF Leeming, it is home to the main depot of the Wensleydale Railway at Leeming Bar railway station as well as the Dales & District bus company.
 It was first bypassed in 1961, again in 2012, and lies on the Roman road Dere Street.
 It is approximately 1.5 km along the old A684 from the village of Aiskew and 7 mi along the same road from the town of Northallerton.
 The A684 bypass was opened up in August 2016.